Fragile topology in line-graph lattices with two, three, or four gapped flat bands: From maximal Wyckoff position location type to real-space invariant

-In Example 2, we define different local eigenstates $|\phi\rangle$ at each of the four maximal Wyckoff positions, however each yield one more $C_2$ eigenstate of eigenvalue $+1$ than $-1$.
+In example 2, we define different local eigenstates $|\phi\rangle$ at each of the four maximal Wyckoff positions, however each yield one more $C_2$ eigenstate of eigenvalue $+1$ than $-1$.
 Again, all other local eigenstates of the chosen Wyckoff position create an equal number of eigenfunctions of each $\pm$ eigenvalue, so the RSIs are $\delta^2_{1a, 1} = \delta^2_{1b, 1} = \delta^2_{1c, 1} = \delta^2_{1d, 1} = -1$.

-These RSI values at each maximal Wyckoff position can be generalized to those in our other line-graph lattices based upon the line-graph graph element sitting on the maximal Wyckoff position and the point-group symmetry; we prove these relationships in Appendix \ref{appx:roottolinebr}.
-For maximal Wyckoff positions $w$ at $C_2$ centers in our line-graph lattices, we find that (\emph{i}) if $w$ is on a vertex, we always construct one more $C_2$ flat-band eigenstate of $C_2$-eigenvalue $+1$ than eigenvalue $-1$ and $\delta^2_{w, 1} = -1$; (\emph{ii}) if $w$ is on a complete (fully connected) subgraph, we always construct one more odd $C_2$ flat-band eigenstate than even and $\delta^2_{w, 1} = +1$; and (\emph{iii}) if $w$ is in the middle of a face, we can construct an equal number of even and odd states and $\delta^2_{w, 1} = 0$, see Figure \ref{sfig:C2RSIs}.
-As discussed in Appendix \ref{appx:roottolinebr}, in all of these cases, all other $C_2$ eigenstate constructions use flat-band eigenstates $|\phi'\rangle$ with nonzero amplitude on some vertex where $C_2 |\phi'\rangle$ has zero amplitude, creating an equal number of even and odd states, and the RSI is unaffected by these additional eigenstates.
+These RSI values at each maximal Wyckoff position can be generalized to those in our other line-graph lattices based upon the line-graph graph element sitting on the maximal Wyckoff position and the point-group symmetry; we tabulate these relationships in Table \ref{table:RSI} and prove them in Appendix C of the Supplementary Material \cite{SM}.

-The maximal Wyckoff positions that are $C_3$ centers---the $2b$ position for $C_6$-symmetric lattices and the $1a$, $1b$, and $1c$ positions for $C_3$-symmetric lattices---have RSIs $\delta^3_{w, 1}$ equal to $+1$ if they are occupied by complete subgraphs, otherwise $0$.
-For the $C_6$-symmetric lattices that we examine, shown in Figure \ref{sfig:C3C6}, we find that $\delta^6_{1a, 1}=\delta^6_{1a, 2}=\delta^6_{1a, 3}$, and that these also equal $+1$ if the $1a$ position is occupied by a complete subgraph, otherwise $0$.